Health, chemistry and early drug development

 − It was rewarding to be part of and to influence so that this much-needed initiative was established.
 The Drug Discovery and Development Platform has an important role within Swedish drug development by making use of and expanding the research that exists within academia, said Mats Larhed.

-Today he is Director of the facility Medicinal Chemistry – Lead Identification, which is part of the Drug Discovery and Development Platform.
-The facility is contacted by researchers who have identified one or several biologically active molecules which they want to develop further.
-The facility staff improves the molecule to a state where it should be possible to enter clinical trials.
+Today he is Director of the unit Medicinal Chemistry – Lead Identification, which is part of the Drug Discovery and Development Platform.
+The unit is contacted by researchers who have identified one or several biologically active molecules which they want to develop further.
+The unit staff improves the molecule to a state where it should be possible to enter clinical trials.

 − A research group that contact us usually have access to a small number of variants of a bioactive molecule that they believe is interesting to develop into a drug candidate.
 We design and synthesize analogs that are similar to their best molecule in series of up to 100 new molecules and examine their chemical and biological effects to identify the ones with the best properties, said Mats Larhed.

 There are many reasons for a molecule to be rejected.
 Some molecules affect the biological system negatively, some are not absorbed by the body and others cannot be protected by patenting.